informatixinc/Cal-Notify/README.md

 * Developed front end UI web/mobile application.
 Conducted [usability testing]() and improvements were incorporated into the design and user stories.
 The first usability test results are [here.]()
 * Developed functioning UI web/mobile application.
 Conducted [quantitative and qualitative usability testing]() and improvements were incorporated into the user stories and final design
+* Developed fully functioning prototype including backend API.
+Conducted quantitative and qualitative usability testing and prioritized improvements which were incorporated into the user stories, final design or identified as additional improvements if prototype future improvements